Loading...

 Specific Heat Problems with Answers

-Specific heat capacity is defined as the amount of heat energy, Q, required to raise the temperature of a unit mass (one kilogram or one gram) of a substance by one degree Celsius or one degree Kelvin.
+Specific heat capacity is a fundamental concept in physics, describing the amount of heat energy, Q, required to raise the temperature of a unit mass (one kilogram or one gram) of a substance by one degree Celsius or Kelvin.

 Problems involving phase change are excluded from using this equation.
 Refer to the following pages for them: